isabella232/win32-pr.es-es/desktop-src/SysInfo/acquiring-high-resolution-time-stamps.md

 <span id="Can_the_performance_counter_be_used_to_order_events_in_time_"></span><span id="can_the_performance_counter_be_used_to_order_events_in_time_"></span><span id="CAN_THE_PERFORMANCE_COUNTER_BE_USED_TO_ORDER_EVENTS_IN_TIME_"></span>**¿Se puede usar el contador de rendimiento para ordenar eventos a tiempo?**
 </dt> <dd>

 Sí.
-Sin embargo, al comparar los resultados del contador de rendimiento que se adquieren de subprocesos diferentes, los valores que difieren en ± 1 tic tienen una ordenación ambigua como si tuvieran una marca de tiempo idéntica.
+Sin embargo, al comparar los resultados del contador de rendimiento que se adquieren de subprocesos diferentes, los valores que difieren en ± 1 tic tienen un orden ambiguo como si tuvieran una marca de tiempo idéntica.

 </dd> <dt>